bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 This part of the class is heavy on discrete math like logarithms, exponents, limits and recursive functions, which most of you have not seen in a long time.
 Hang in there!
 The bright side is that there are formulas and rules for everything and it's just a matter of practice.
 Really.
 Give yourself time to practice and expect it will take time.
 I have included many exercises and examples  which will help you through.
 It is really important that you budget plenty of time.

 If you are not fond of analysis, I have some good news: once this module is over, you'll know enough to be able to analyze pretty much anything!
 The remaining of the semester will be focused on new algorithms.

-If you are one of those people who love analysis, I have some good news for you as well:  In the next modules you'll see analysis tools at work on some pretty neat algorithms.
+If you like analysis, I have some good news for you as well:  In the next modules you'll see analysis tools at work on some pretty neat algorithms.

 __Objectives:__ By the end of this  week you should be able to: